CH-Umar-Aslam/CH-Umar-Aslam/README.md

 - 📫 How to reach me **chumaraslam22@gmail.com** <a href="https://www.linkedin.com/in/ch-umar-aslam"> LinkedIn </a>  <a href="https://ch-umar-aslam.github.io/codebase/"> Portfolio </a><br/>

--  ⚡ Fun fact: Passionate about innovation and problem solving and curious to dive into the depth of Data Science.</br>
+- ⚡ Fun fact: Passionate about innovation, problem-solving, and curious to explore automation in depth.</br>

 <h3 align="left">Connect with me:</h3>
 <p align="left">